National Library of Nigeria

 The National Library of Nigeria came into operation in the mid-1960s with the enactment of the National Library Act of 1964 which was later replaced by Act No. 29 of 1970.
-Prior to the passage of the National Library act, a series of educational conferences conducted in Ibadan served as the intellectual basis for the creation of a network of libraries funded by the federal government to provide accessibility of educational materials to Nigerians.
-A government advisory committee was later created in respect to the necessity to develop a local repository of knowledge.
-The committee was charged with finding a way to aid the government in bringing to prominence the intellectual foundations of its policies, creation of a national bibliographic center and to provide an arena for the promotion of knowledge.
+Before the passage of the National Library Act, a series of educational conferences conducted in Ibadan served as the intellectual basis for the creation of a network of libraries funded by the federal government to provide accessibility of educational materials to Nigerians.
+A government advisory committee was later created concerning the necessity to develop a local repository of knowledge.
+The committee was charged with finding a way to aid the government in bringing to prominence the intellectual foundations of its policies, creating a national bibliographic center, and providing an arena for the promotion of knowledge.
 The committee was the first major formal body that called for a National Library as part of its recommendations.
 The government accepted the demands of the advisory committee and undertook the necessary steps to build a National Library.

+The National Library of Nigeria has 33 branches across the country including the FCT.

 History and organization

 The construction of the library began in 1962 and it was finally opened for public use on 6 November 1964.
 The headquarters was moved from Lagos to Abuja in 1995.

 The Library Act enacted by the House of Representatives of Nigeria guaranteed financial assistance to the project, the Act also provided provisions for the training of staff and the creation of a board of directors made up of professionals.
-In accordance with the demands of the Nigerian republic and the assembly, a group of 15 trained librarians were hired to provide a positive role in developing and manning the library.
+By the demands of the Nigerian Republic and the assembly, a group of 15 trained librarians were hired to play a positive role in developing and manning the library.
 A board was inaugurated in April 1966 by a new military government.
-The board was made up of government officials instead of professionals as written on the original act.
+The board was made up of government officials instead of professionals as written in the original act.
 However, the board tried to improve on the original objectives of the library but the Nigerian Civil War hampered funding and formal government actions were not taken until 1970.
 In 1970, a new legal precedent was set with the creation of the National Library decree.
-The decree was partly enacted on the advice of the board which wanted to expand the library to other state capitals in order to create a network of repositories.
+The decree was partly enacted on the advice of the board which wanted to expand the library to other state capitals to create a network of repositories.